MiguelCardoso19/MiguelCardoso19/README.md

 # 👀 About Me:
-Currently conquering code at a Code for All_!
 Former welder turned coding enthusiast.
 I thrive on challenges, embrace the unknown, and live for the grind.
 Eager to absorb new tech and always ready for the next learning curve.

 # ⚙️ Technical Skills: